-Days of Awe??? or Ten Days of Intentional Prayer from Yom Teruah to Yom Kippur
+Days of Awe (Ten Days of Intentional Prayer) from Yom Teruah to Yom Kippur (Intro to Gate series)

 The Days of Awe are not a Biblical counting of days, nor is it in scripture anywhere.
 But it is a Jewish tradition.
 Before I observed the Biblical Feasts, I observed the traditional Christian/Catholic holidays.
 When I grew up I was taught about Lent and Advent.
 The Days of Awe would be similar to these holidays.
 My family when I was a child, didn’t always observe Lent or Advent, but sometimes we did.
 We recognized these were not necessary or commanded holidays.
 But sometimes we liked to just take these days and really be intentional to pray and meditate on God’s Word, and to search our hearts.
 For me as an adult now that is how I feel about the days between Yom Teruah and Yom Kippur.
 There is NO commandment to observe these days, but there is something special about setting these days aside to be intentional in prayer.
 But since there is controversy about these days being pagan rooted, I choose to call them Ten Days of Prayer.